 These kinds of innovative approaches will be vital as the world looks for new ways to feed its thirst for water.
 A solution that may work in one situation may not be appropriate for others, and in many cases we’ll need a combination of approaches to overcome this growing challenge.

-But progress is being made, and scientists around the world are actively exploring new concepts and solutions to help turn the potential for a global water crisis as a catalyst for creating a more efficient, effective, sustainable society.
+But progress is being made, and scientists around the world are actively exploring new concepts and water scarcity solutions to help turn the potential for a global crisis as a catalyst for creating a more efficient, effective, sustainable society.